The Stardust’s Founder – Tony Cornero

 The Meadows Casino

-After a long spell in California and away from the riches Vegas casinos offered, Tony put his efforts into quasi-legal floating casinos off the California coast with the SS Rex and SS Tango creating a major stir in California legal maneuverings by both Tony and the state.
-Eventually the state won, so Tony opened the SS Rex casino in the old Apache hotel in 1945.
+After a long spell in California and away from the riches Vegas casinos offered, Tony put his efforts into quasi-legal floating casinos off the California coast with the SS Rex and SS Tango, creating a major stir in California legal maneuverings by both Tony and the state.
+Eventually, the state prevailed, so Tony opened the SS Rex casino at the old Apache Hotel in 1945.

-Although he thought 15 years would soften the Mob’s feeling for him and his casino was licensed and operating, Davie Berman and Bugsy Siegel had more power in town than Tony, and the license got pulled.
+Although he thought 15 years would soften the Mob’s feelings toward him and his casino, which was licensed and operating, Davie Berman and Bugsy Siegel had more power in town than Tony, and the license got pulled.
 He sold out.

-Next Tony left his Bel Aire home in Southern California temporarily for conferences with real estate owners and developers in Baja, Mexico – aiming to reopen gaming along the peninsula.
-Again, the Mob wasn’t happy with the idea of Californians heading into Mexico instead of Nevada to spend their gaming dollars and they sent Tony a message when he returned.
+Next, Tony temporarily left his Bel Air home in Southern California for conferences with real estate owners and developers in Baja, Mexico, aiming to reopen gaming along the peninsula.
+Again, the Mob wasn’t happy about Californians heading into Mexico instead of Nevada to spend their gaming dollars, and they sent Tony a message when he returned.

-There was no note, the package and two slugs from a .44 were delivered in person.
+There was no note; the package and two .44 slugs were delivered in person.
 All Tony remembered after staggering back into his house was someone saying, “We’ve got something for you, Tony.”
 His wife Jeanne called an ambulance.
 Amazingly, he pulled through.
-Sound body, but sketchy mind.
-He may have had a learning disability.

 The Starlight

-This time Tony waited ten years before trying again in Vegas, this time with a 36-acre purchase right on the Strip (paid for through shares of stock he illegally sold).
-The new casino plan included a strategically placed property close to the Sands and Desert Inn with hundreds of motel rooms, restaurants, and a very modest casino geared towards a modest player.
+Learning disability or not, Tony waited ten years before trying again in Vegas, this time with a 36-acre purchase right on the Strip (paid for through shares of stock he illegally sold).
+The new casino plan included a strategically located property close to the Sands and Desert Inn, with hundreds of motel rooms, restaurants, and a very modest casino geared toward modest players.

 Unfortunately, Tony’s bankroll demands for building were anything but modest.
-After two years squabbling with the Nevada Gaming Control Board (who denied him a gaming license) and casino neighbors like Moe Dalitz and owners including the Mob and the Chicago Outfit, Tony allowed a series of new investors take piece after piece of his dream property.
+After two years squabbling with the Nevada Gaming Control Board (who denied him a gaming license) and casino neighbors like Moe Dalitz and owners including the Mob and the Chicago Outfit, Tony allowed a series of new investors to take pieces after pieces of his dream property.

 Like Billy Wilkerson’s failed deal with the devil (er, Bugsy Siegel and the Mob), Tony saw that he could do all the complaining he wanted (and he had a loud voice), but the Outfit was going to be a major player at his property – as would Dalitz.
 And there were still financial issues.

 Amazingly, his body was moved from the gaming floor and then immediately transported to Los Angeles.
 He was interred before an LA coroner’s inquest delivered its belief that The Hat had died of a heart attack.
-The Cornero family received zero compensation for his two-years of efforts to open his new casino.
+The Cornero family received zero compensation for their two years of efforts to open their new casino.

-As things worked with the Mob, Bugsy Siegel’s family was also left without any monetary transactions for his casino ownership of the Flamingo.
-A similar tale is told of Davie Berman, who owned a quarter of the El Cortez casino before it was sold, and the monetary remains transferred to the Flamingo property.
-Later, Berman held an interest in the Riviera.
+As things worked with the Mob, Bugsy Siegel’s family was also left without any financial transactions regarding his ownership of the Flamingo.
+A similar tale is told of Davie Berman, who owned a quarter of the El Cortez casino before it was sold, and the monetary remains were transferred to the Flamingo property.
+Later, Berman became interested in the Riviera.

-Unfortunately, Berman died June 16, 1957 during a simple surgical procedure.
-His death was listed as a heart attack, but his daughter Susan, always maintained that that his passing was very fortunate for the Mob, since the Riviera was in the midst of a financial storm likely caused by a careless Gus Greenbaum.
-Greenbaum and his wife were murdered at their home in Phoenix, AZ just a few months later.
+Unfortunately, Berman died June 16, 1957, during a simple surgical procedure.
+His death was listed as a heart attack, but his daughter, Susan, always maintained that his passing was very fortunate for the Mob, since the Riviera was in the midst of a financial storm likely caused by a careless Gus Greenbaum.
+Greenbaum and his wife were murdered at their home in Phoenix, AZ, just a few months later.

 In the Berman case, a cash settlement was eventually made in the form of monthly payments to daughter Susan Berman that totaled $4.3 million.